munificent/craftinginterpreters/book/parsing-expressions.md

 Again, we look at the <span name="current">current<span> token to see how to parse.
 If it's a `!` or `-`, we must have a unary expression.
-In that case, we grab the token, and then recursively call `unary()` again to parse the operand.
+In that case, we grab the token and then recursively call `unary()` again to parse the operand.
 Wrap that all up in a unary expression syntax tree and we're done.

 <aside name="current">